-• Ensuring non-permanent staff are taught, and receive training on, the same principles as permanent staff

-• Ensuring students and trainees are subject to all the safeguarding and whistleblowing principles

-• Ensuring staff from ethnic minorities are supported, as they may feel particularly vulnerable when raising concerns

-• Ensuring staff are empowered and protected, enabling them to raise concerns freely
+- Ensuring non-permanent staff are taught, and receive training on, the same principles as permanent staff - Ensuring trainees are subject to all the safeguarding and whistleblowing principles - Ensuring staff from ethnic minorities are supported, as they may feel particularly vulnerable when raising concerns - Ensuring staff are empowered and protected, enabling them to raise concerns freely

-9. Procedure
+8. Procedure

 When raising concerns, individuals will express them in writing to the CEO.

-If an individual is raising a concern about the CEO, they should express their concerns in writing to the chair of the Trust Board.
-Where this is the case, the chair of the Trust Board will take on the CEO's duties outlined in section 10.
+If an individual is raising a concern about the CEO, they should express their concerns in writing to the chair of Trustees.
+Where this is the case, the chair of Trustees will take on the CEO's duties outlined in the Interview and investigation section of this policy.